 Heather is MPHA’s Membership Manager, having taken on the role in November 2019.
 Heather comes to this position with a breadth of member engagement, database management, and coalition building experience, working most recently for Maine Cancer Foundation and leading Maine’s statewide cancer coalition.

 Prior to her work in cancer prevention, Heather worked for The Opportunity Alliance in youth substance use prevention, working with local schools, police departments, and community partners to reduce youth substance use.
 She also led intervention programs for youth and their parents and worked with medical providers on substance use screening implementation.
 With more than ten years of experience in public health, Heather has also worked in the areas of physical activity and active living, and health care payment and system reform.
 Heather earned her Master of Public Health from The George Washington University and her Bachelor of Arts in Political Science and Policy Studies from Syracuse University.
-She is currently a member of the NRCM Rising Leadership Team and the Christine B. Foundation Innovation Advisory Committee.
+She is currently a member of the NRCM Rising Leadership Team, NRCM’s Diversity, Equity, Inclusion and Justice Committee and the Network of the National Library of Medicine Region 7 Executive Advisory Board.